sushant707/Prompts-for-coding/StockMarket.md

 ## 4. Analyze the Shareholding Pattern
 - **Promoters**: The most important part is the promoters' holding.
   - Ensure that the promoters' holding is increasing, indicating confidence in the company.
+  - Ensure that the Mutual Fund' holding is increasing, indicating confidence in the company.
+  - Ensure that the Foreign investers' holding is increasing, indicating confidence in the company.

 ## 5. Additional Considerations
 - Consistently monitor these metrics to make informed investment decisions.